 WHEREAS, Patina Oil & Gas Corporation desires to assign all of its rights, interests and obligations under the Transportation Agreement to Enron North America Corp.;

-WHEREAS, Enron North America Corp. desires to accept such assignment Patina Oil & Gas Corporation by assuming all the rights, interests, and obligations of Patina Oil & Gas Corporation under the Transportation Agreement; and
+WHEREAS, Enron North America Corp. desires to accept such assignment from Patina Oil & Gas Corporation by assuming all the rights, interests, and obligations of Patina Oil & Gas Corporation under the Transportation Agreement; and

 WHEREAS, Kern River desires to consent to the assignment on the conditions provided herein.